dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

   - to monitor

-# Censorship's Effect on Development
+# Censorship's Effect on Cultural Development

 What effect does censorship have on development of society, culture, technology and discourse?
 This can be demonstrated with many examples